-Students are required to enroll in the Paris Collage: History, Culture, Architecture course in Paris during Session I and in the Art and Architecture of Prague course in Prague during Session II.
-Students may also choose to enroll in the optional Survival Czech Language course during Session II.
+Students are required to enroll in the French Cinema course in Paris during Session I and in the Czech Cinema course in Prague during Session II.
+Students may also choose to enroll in the optional language course.
 Although other courses are offered at both locations during the summer, students on this special multi-site program must adhere to the required curriculum.

 About the City